 The financial statements have been prepared under the historical cost convention and in accordance with United Kingdom Accounting Standards including Financial Reporting Standard 102, The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland (FRS 102) and with the Statement of Recommended Practice: Accounting for Further and Higher Education and the OfS's Accounts direction (issued October 2019).
-This is the first year of application of the OfS Accounts direction and the SORP, however there were no adjustments necessary on transition.
 The financial statements are presented in sterling (£).
 The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
 It also requires management to exercise judgement in applying the company's accounting policies (see note 2).

 There has been no receipt of endowments or otherwise restricted income.
-Accordingly none of the parent's or group's reserves are restricted.
+Accordingly, none of the parent's or group's reserves are restricted.